daniel-furman/sft-demos/README.md

 See the `src/eval` folder for all evaluation runs.

-We evaluate models herein on 7 key benchmarks using the Eleuther AI Language Model Evaluation Harness, a unified framework to test generative language models.
-For example...
+We evaluate models herein on 6 key benchmarks using the Eleuther AI Language Model Evaluation Harness, a unified framework to test generative language models.
+For example, here are the benchmark scores for three models (top two from this repository, bottom one for reference)

 1. [dfurman/Mixtral-8x7B-Instruct-v0.1](https://huggingface.co/dfurman/Mixtral-8x7B-Instruct-v0.1)